ironhack-bcn-data-june-2020/PR02-project-pandas/README.md

 ### Steps :

 1- Import Database & libraries

 2- Consult general database information(size,number of null values, what kind of values does each column contain...)

-3- Start cleaning , all columns and rows that doesn't provide useful information to answer our questions 4- Manipulate the data to fix some missing values or wrongfully entered values like typo's or years indicated by 0 when on Date we have some dates of reference.
+3- Start cleaning , all columns and rows that doesn't provide useful information to answer our questions

+4- Manipulate the data to fix some missing values or wrongfully entered values like typo's or years indicated by 0 when on Date we have some dates of reference.

 5- We have to transform and apply some functions to some columns to transform the data from float to integers.

 6- We can export our cleaned csv and do some calculations to answer our questions.

+## What did I found out?

+1- California isn't the best place to go on vacation if you're afraid of sharks.
+2- After the cleaning, and only taking into account relaiable data, so excluding unknowns , 20%.
+3- It seems so, but since on the last period I had an issue on the spreadding of some dates I cannot be sure.
+But seemed like started on a 53% and reduced up to a 13.97%.

 ## What areas did I struggle with?